okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2017/index.md

 The following bug fixes will be available on preview orgs starting Dec 13, 2017, and will be available on production orgs starting December 19, 2017:

-* When using the [Zones API](/docs/reference/api/zones/#update-an-ip-zone), erasing all IP addresses in the Default IP Blacklist zone caused an error.
+* When using the [Zones API](/docs/reference/api/zones/#update-a-network-zone), erasing all IP addresses in the Default IP Blocklist zone caused an error.
 (OKTA-145602)

 ## 2017.49